-Stranger Things is back and what better way to get into the mood then by listening to some 1980's classics and other Halloween theme songs for their second season.
+Stranger Things is back, and what better way to get into the mood than by listening to some 1980's classics and other Halloween theme songs for their second season.

 So let's journey into the Upside Down by adding these songs to your Stranger Things playlist to get really hyped up and excited for what's to come.

 There's a reason why the best part of the Stranger Things season 2 trailer was the remix of Michael Jackson's "Thriller" (thank you Vincent Price).

 This pop song screams both Halloween and things that go bump in the night with an iconic dance move that can't be beat.
 It also goes well with the time frame of the show given its mid 80's release date.

 If you love anything dark and spooky, then this is the perfect song to add to your Stranger Things playlist.
 It'll give you chills, thrills, and you'll be bopping your head to the beat for hours after hearing this melodic tune.